 Lampshaded and justified in The Men Who Stare at Goats.
 During a flashback to Bill Django's time in the Vietnam War, he orders his soldiers to fire on a single Viet Cong soldier.
 While they do open fire, every shot misses.
 The main character's voiceover reveals that the men were aiming high on purpose, because they didn't actually want to kill anybody.
 It's also stated that only about twenty percent of all soldiers in the war actually shot to kill.
 Naturally the Viet Cong were quick to take advantage of this.
 The incident was what inspired Django to create the New Earth Army.

 Justified in Sin City; Roark Jr. is firing at Hartigan and Nancy and not hitting a goddamn thing.
-Hartigan says it's because he's throwing away bullets, and not taking the time to aim.
+Hartigan notes that he is a good shot, but says he's missing because he's throwing away bullets, and not taking the time to aim.

 Used for both sides in Shanghai Noon during the final gunfight between Roy O'Bannon and Sheriff Van Cleef.
 In O'Bannon's case it makes some sense as he's a lot more talk than he is ability; but he HAS shown some gun skill in the film, yet his shots are hilariously wild and off the mark, never hitting anything.
 Van Cleef, however, is meant to be a highly skilled and ruthless killer of bandits.
 O'Bannon ends up with one last bullet while Van Cleef has two full revolvers, every single shot of which misses, if just barely.
 O'Bannon thinks he's invincible after he notices in awe that such a renowned marksman missed him that often from that close.
 He then tries doing a slow walk into thugs who are firing at him (from behind the door anyway) after noticing there are so many bullet holes in his robes, and yet he was unscratched, saying they they can't hit him.